yue/yue/README.md

 The source code of Yue project is also available under the [Microsoft Public License (MS-PL)][ms-pl] if you subscribe to the paid plans.
-Unlike MS-RL, the MS-PL license does not require you to open source the modifications of this software if you only publish your software in binary form.
+Unlike MS-RL, the MS-PL license does not require you to open source the modifications to this software if you only publish your software in binary form.

 [ms-rl]: https://github.com/yue/yue/blob/master/LICENSE